W427697/Discord-/docs-v2/content/guides/why.md

 We're going to discuss the core concepts of Storybook which will list Storybook's key-selling-features.

-# Storybook Concepts

-## Isolated Component Driven Development
+## Philosophy

 Storybook allows for components to be developed in isolation from the rest of your app.
+Something we call **isolated component driven development**.

+## Use cases

 ### Apps with Application State Management